 15. A signature and the date you signed.

 16. All applicable fees.

 Once you register, you should hear back from the state within 30 days, if they have any questions about your application.

 The details of Missouri medical marijuana dispensaries are still being hashed out.
 Dispensaries are expected to begin rolling out in early 2020.
 Medical marijuana patients will be allowed to grow their own cannabis plants — up to six female flowering plants, six non-flowering (or male) plants and six clones, for a total of 18 plants.
 To do so, patients must first obtain an identification card from the Missouri Department of Health.
 You can read about that process here.

 “Missouri’s diverse culture and political landscape make it a great place to expand the medical marijuana movement,” Randy Shaffer, National Marketing Manager for Green Health Docs, noted.
 “The more people learn about medical marijuana, the more they understand who medical marijuana patients really are.
 These are not just stoners.
 These are real people struggling to find a safe alternative to medicines that are either dangerous, or haven’t worked for them at all.
 In fact, the more people learn about cannabis, the more they often realize they, too, might want to become a medical marijuana patient.”

-Current Green Health Docs patients can call or stop by our Missouri clinics to receive your official certification.
-Or to become a Green Health Docs patient, dial 1-877-242-0362 for Missouri telemedicine appointments, or to visit our Missouri clinics.
+Patients can call or stop by any of our Green Health Docs Missouri clinics to receive your official certification.
+To become a new Green Health Docs patient, dial 1-877-242-0362 for Missouri telemedicine appointments or to visit our Missouri clinics.
 The support team at Green Health Docs can walk you through the entire process, from gathering medical records to obtaining your official Missouri medical marijuana card once the registry is active.